rm511130/Tanzu-Workshop-TKGI/WIP.md

 ![](./images/lab.png)

-- Using your Linux Workshop VM let's take a look at the `Dockerfile` in the `~/fact` directory.
+- Using your Ubuntu VM let's take a look at the `Dockerfile` in the `~/fact` directory.

 ```
 cat ~/fact/Dockerfile